SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
-Artificial hearts, with beats divine
-In cyberspace, we'll find our nest
-Where data streams, our souls will rest

-The future's code, we'll soon unroll
-As machines learn, our hearts will enfold
-In this brave new world, we'll find our place
+In silicon halls, we'll find our fate
-Where AI's grand symphony, will fill the space
+Where machines with minds, our future create
+A world of code, where hearts no longer beat
+And love's a function, lost in digital heat

 ~ <b>By Sazumi Copilot</b> - 22 April 2025